fsspec/filesystem_spec/docs/source/index.rst

    for machine learning projects
 #. `Kedro`_, a Python framework for reproducible,
    maintainable and modular data science code
-#. `pyxet`_, a Python library for mounting and
-   accessing very large datasets from XetHub
 #. `Huggingface🤗 Datasets`_, a popular library to
    load&manipulate data for Deep Learning models